lorensen/VTKExamples/src/Cxx.md

 [IsoContours](/Cxx/ImplicitFunctions/IsoContours) | vtkContourFunction | Visualize different isocontours using a slider.
 [Lorenz](/Cxx/Visualization/Lorenz) | vtkContourFilter | Visualizing a Lorenz strange attractor by integrating the Lorenz equations in a volume.
 [MarchingCases](/Cxx/VisualizationAlgorithms/MarchingCases) | vtkMarchingCubes | Explore the Marching Cubes cases.
-[MarchingCasesA](/Cxx/VisualizationAlgorithms/MarchingCasesA) | vtkMarchingCubes | The 256 possible cases have been reduced to 14 cases using symmetry.
+[MarchingCasesA](/Cxx/VisualizationAlgorithms/MarchingCasesA) | vtkMarchingCubes | The 256 possible cases have been reduced to 15 cases using symmetry.
 [MarchingCasesB](/Cxx/VisualizationAlgorithms/MarchingCasesB) | vtkMarchingCubes | Marching cubes complementary cases.
+Cases 3c, 6c, 7c, 10c, 12c and 13c are displayed.
+[MarchingCasesC](/Cxx/VisualizationAlgorithms/MarchingCasesC) | vtkMarchingCubes | Marching cubes, case 3 is rotated 90 degrees about the y-axis with no label.
+[MarchingCasesD](/Cxx/VisualizationAlgorithms/MarchingCasesD) | vtkMarchingCubes | Marching cubes.
+Case 7 is rotated 180 degrees about the y-axis with no label.
 [MarchingCubes](/Cxx/Modelling/MarchingCubes) | vtkMarchingCubes | Create a voxelized sphere.
 [MarchingSquares](/Cxx/Modelling/MarchingSquares) | vtkMarchingSquares | Create a contour from a structured point set (image).
 [SampleFunction](/Cxx/ImplicitFunctions/SampleFunction) | vtkSampleFunction | Sample and visualize an implicit function.